Conic linear series and pencils of plane quartics: Introduction

 We now describe in detail the content of the paper.
-As first result we describe linear limits of cones over a curve $C$.
-This is used a lot later in the paper for working with divisors. \begin{proposition} [\Cref{lemma:limitconesexplicit}] Let $p\in C \subset \pr^3$ and let $t_p$ be the projective tangent line to $C$ at $p$.
-Consider a line $\ell \neq t_p$ through $p$.
-Then, the limit of a cone of degree $d$ over $C$ as its vertex specializes to $p$ along $\ell$ is the union of the cone over $C$ with vertex in $p$ and the plane spanned by $\ell$ and $t_p$. \end{proposition} We give two proofs of this result: one geometric in \Cref{lemma:limitconesexplicit} and one analytical in \Cref{subs:coordinates}.
-While the second approach is less elegant, it introduces techniques that are essential.
-One of the outcomes of \Cref{lemma:limitconesexplicit} is a way to describe a projective model of $\widetilde \pr^3$, the blow up of $\pr^3$ along $C$.
-This is described in \Cref{sec: proj model}: denote by $U\subseteq \pr^3\smallsetminus C$ the locus of points from which the linear projection map restricted to $C$ is birational.
+As a first result, we describe linear limits of cones over a curve $C$.
+This result will be used extensively later in the paper when working with divisors. \begin{proposition} [\Cref{lemma:limitconesexplicit}] Let $p\in C \subset \pr^3$ and let $t_p$ be the projective tangent line to $C$ at $p$.
+Consider a line $\ell\neq t_p$ through $p$.
+Then the limit of the degree-$d$ cone over $C$, as its vertex specializes to $p$ along $\ell$, is the union of the cone over $C$ with vertex $p$ and the plane spanned by $\ell$ and $t_p$. \end{proposition} This result is closely related to \cite[Section 3]{CMR}, see \Cref{rem: ciliberto}.
+We give two proofs of \Cref{prop1}: one geometric in \Cref{lemma:limitconesexplicit} and one analytical in \Cref{subs:coordinates}.
+While the second approach is less elegant, it introduces techniques that are essential in the rest of the paper.

+Let $\nu\colon\widetilde \pr^3\to \pr^3$, the blow-up of $\pr^3$ along $C$.
+One of the outcomes of \Cref{lemma:limitconesexplicit} is a natural injective morphism from $\widetilde \pr^3$ to a projective space.
+Let us explain briefly this construction, described in \Cref{sec: proj model}.
+Denote by $U\subseteq \pr^3\smallsetminus C$ the locus of points from which the linear projection map restricted to $C$ is birational.
 Let $I$ be the ideal of $C$ in $\pr^3$ and let $c\colon U \to \pr(I(d))$ be the map assigning to each $p \in U$ the cone over $C$ with vertex at $p$.
-In \Cref{extension c} we describe an extension of $c$ to an immersion $\widetilde c \colon \widetilde \pr^3 \to \pr(I(d))$.
+Let $E=\pr(N_{C|\bP^3})$ be the exceptional divisor of $\nu$.
+Any $\xi\in E$ corresponds to a point $p\in C$ and to a plane $H$ containing $t_p$.
+Proposition \ref{prop1} gives the extension of $c$ along $E$, while the limits at the finite set of non-birational projection points outside $C$ are unique.